 Singer, songwriter and guitarist born 17 February 1979 in Kansas City, Missouri, U.S.

 Matt Wertz is a singer/songwriter from Liberty, Missouri.
 Wertz gained a considerable fan base by performing at Young Life camps, after releasing "Somedays", his first album.
 He has released three studio albums, and one EP, which have all been produced by himself and Ed Cash with an exception on the EP where his best friend Dave Barnes helped produce the album.
 Aside from touring with such acts as Jamie, Gavin Degraw, Matt Nathanson and Jars of Clay, he has headlined several tours nationally in the early to mid-2000s.

 Matt Wertz is a singer/songwriter.
-Originally from LaVale, MD, he now calls Nashville, Tennessee, home.
-Wertz's interest in music started when he was young, but it was his interest in visual art that led him to the University of Illinois at Urbana-Champaign where he graduated with a degree in Industrial Design.
-It was while he was living in the dorms that his musical talents and ambitions grew.
+Originally from LaVale, MD he now lives in Nashville, Tennessee.
+His interest in visual art led him to study at the University of Illinois at Urbana-Champaign where he graduated with a degree in industrial design.
+While there, his musical talents and ambitions grew.